marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

   - **Nearly symmetrical Nature**: The close proximity of mean and median values across the years suggests that there is no significant skew.

   - **Distribution Consistency**: The nearly symmetrical distribution supports the use of the mean for imputation.
 The consistency in the proximity of mean and median values over time indicates that the data has maintained a stable central tendency, making the **mean** a reliable measure for handling missing values.

+  **2. Addressing the null values in the [MYS] fields.**

+  - **Left-Skewed Nature for MYS 2000:** The mean is significantly lower than the median indicating a left-skewed distribution with a longer tail towards lower values.

+- **Nearly Symmetrical Nature for MYS 2009:** The mean is close to the median, suggesting a nearly symmetrical distribution with slight left skew.
+-
  #### Step 3:

  Imputation of nulls with the median.